JetBrains/kotlin-web-site/docs/topics/install-eap-plugin.md

     <p><a href="eap.md#build-details">Explore Kotlin EAP release details</a></p>
 </microformat>

+> Starting from IntelliJ IDEA 2023.3 and Android Studio Iguana (2023.2.1) Canary 15, the Kotlin plugin doesn't need to be
+> configured separately.
+All you need to do is [change the Kotlin version](configure-build-for-eap.md) in your build scripts.
+>
+{type="note"}

 You can follow these instructions to install the preview version of the Kotlin Plugin for IntelliJ IDEA or Android Studio.

 1. Select **Tools** | **Kotlin** | **Configure Kotlin Plugin Updates**.